 - The control group received 8 weeks of standard prenatal care.

 - The study group received 8 weeks of yoga sessions customized to pregnancy.

-At the beginning and at the end of the study period, each woman completed questionnaires designed to assess her general emotional state and any anxiety specifically related to pregnancy.
+At the beginning and end of the study period, each woman completed questionnaires designed to assess her general emotional state and any anxiety specifically related to pregnancy.
 The women in the yoga group were tested at the beginning and the end of the first yoga session for anxiety and stress hormone levels in the bloodstream.
-The hormone test was repeated again at the last session of yoga.
+The hormone test was repeated after the last session of yoga.